dockerian/pyml/docs/interview.md

   * Check if two strings are anagrams of each other.
   * Check if a string or a sentence is palindrome char by char, or word by word.
+  * Check if one string contains all characters in another string.
   * Find all permutations of a String.
   * Find the duplicate number in a given integer list.
   * Find the largest and smallest in a given unsorted integer list.